 Enexis has successfully managed to terminate all of its cross-border lease agreements (CBLs).
 These were signed on network assets by Enexis's predecessor and represented significant financial exposure in the event of early termination.
-The company's exposure to CBLs is currently limited to that taken over as part of the acquisition of Intergas and is at an immaterial level in relation to Enexis's size.
+The company's last CBL, existing as part of the acquisition of Intergas, was terminated in 2012.